-A full copy of our Recharges policy can be found on the council website at www.charnwood.gov.uk.
+You can find more information on our approach to recharge on our website at www.charnwood.gov.uk/recharges.

 Changes you make to your home

 You can carry out changes to your home as long as you get our permission in writing before you start.